lamnhan066/update_helper/README.md

 );
 ```

-You can use [satisfied_version](https://pub.dev/packages/satisfied_version) plugin to easier to control banned versions.
+This plugin also uses [satisfied_version](https://pub.dev/packages/satisfied_version) plugin to make it to easier to control banned versions.
 For example:

 ``` dart
 final latestVersion = '1.0.0';